High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Introduction

 This paper presents a method to analytically calculate the information-theoretical loss and the gradient of this loss as a function of the input constellation shape.
 The gradients of the \ac{MI} and \ac{GMI} are critical to the optimisation of geometrically-shaped constellations.
 In the process of numerical optimisation, the gradient provides a direction in which to increase or decrease the objective function.
-While these solutions are not guaranteed to be optimal, significant improvements can be obtained.
+While the resulting constellations are not guaranteed to be optimal, significant improvements can be obtained.

-Usually, the gradients are calculated using a finite difference method, where for every constellation point the function is re-evaluated with a small but finite difference to estimate the partial derivative.
+Usually, the gradients are calculated using a finite difference method, where for every constellation point the cost function is re-evaluated with a small but finite difference to estimate the partial derivative.
 However, this method scales poorly with an increasing number of constellation points, resulting in an infeasibly complex task for large cardinality constellations, e.g., constellations with more than 1024 points.
 A more efficient method is to use automatic differentiation \cite{Beda1959Pfa,Rall1981Automatic}.
-Automatic differentiation offers faster numerical gradient calculation than the finite difference methods, but not as fast as calculating the gradient analytically.
+Automatic differentiation offers faster numerical gradient calculation than the finite difference methods, albeit in general not as fast as calculating the gradient analytically.
 In this paper, the loss gradient is calculated analytically, an approach that has only been used for \ac{BER} \cite{Foschini1974Optimization} and has, to date, never been applied in optical communications and never used for \ac{GMI}.
 Using the analytical expressions for these gradients speeds up the optimisation process by a factor corresponding to the constellation cardinality, i.e., only one calculation is needed for the whole constellation instead of a calculation for each constellation point separately, and is, therefore, an invaluable method for constellation design.